Fort Jackson

 FAMILY DAY

-The first major event of the graduation celebrations will be Family Day.
+The first significant event of the graduation celebrations will be Family Day.
 Family Day will occur the day before your Soldier’s graduation.
 Be sure you get out the door early.
 It can get very congested with traffic.
 There will be hundreds of families coming for Family Day.

 Once you are done visiting the PX, try to take in some of the sights on Fort Jackson.
 There is a Basic Training Museum, a bowling alley, and a movie theater.
 Please visit the Fort Jackson website for more information on the accommodations on the base.